Assembling and Using the Specchio Cycling Mirror

 Affixing the Magnetic Attachment to your Glasses

-1) Without removing the red backing to the magnetic attachment, test fit the assembly to your left glasses lens.
+2) Without removing the red backing to the magnetic attachment, test fit the assembly to your left glasses lens.
 Place it as far up and out on the lens as possible.
 Ensure the silver dot on the magnetic attachment faces up.
-If there is a cutout on your lens as seen in the examples, avoid placing the attachment there.
-If your glasses are the Wrap-Around type (swept back lenses), position the magnetic attachment 1/4 to 1/2 inch from the upper left edge of the lens.
+If your glasses are the extreme wrap-around type (swept back lenses), position the magnetic attachment 1/4 to 1/2 inch from the left edge of the lens.

-Clean your lens using the provided wipe.
-Allow to dry thoroughly.
+3) Clean your lens using the provided alcohol wipe.
+Allow to dry completely.

-2) Now, remove the red backing to expose the adhesive on the magnetic attachment.
-Apply the assembly to your glasses lens as before.
+4) Remove the red backing to expose the adhesive on the magnetic attachment.
+Apply the assembly to your glasses lens as before, sticking the attachment to your lens.

-3) Remove the mirror and apply pressure to the magnet assembly for 30 seconds to secure the adhesive.
+5) Remove the mirror from the attachment by tilting and pulling it.
+Apply pressure to the magnet assembly for 30 seconds to secure the adhesive to the lens.
 The attachment is now set.

 If you ever wish to remove the magnetic attachment, use a credit card or other non-scratching device to pry the assembly from the lens.